crypolio/leads-api/README.md

 ---

-# LeadEasyGen Express API
+# Tigado Express API

-This is the API template for LeadEasyGen's CRM, built with Express and TypeScript.
+This is the API template for Tigado's CRM, built with Express and TypeScript.

 ## How to Use This Template